Invest in Indices

 Of course, there is no reason why you can’t pursue both investing and trading at the same time.
 You might want to save for your future by investing some money in a prominent index such as the S&P 500 for the long term, but also want to use some of your money to place short term trades.

-What to invest in, and ways to invest
+What to invest in, and ways to invest in indices

 There are a range of different ways to invest in indices, regardless of if your ambitions are long or short term.
-You can buy the stocks that an index tracks, invest in all of them at once using ETFs or mutual funds, or use financial instruments such as futures contracts to speculate on their value.
+You can get the stocks that an index tracks, invest in all of them at once using ETFs or mutual funds, or use financial instruments such as futures contracts to speculate on their value.

 To help you navigate your options, keep reading to find out the different major indices you can invest in, and then a summary of the different ways to make your first investment.